michael1017/LFX_Mentorship_2023/docs/add_option.md

 ## Introduction

-To add new options, there are three main steps:
+To add new options, there are few steps:

 1. Define Options
 2. Create ParseData